An Easy Homemade Cake for Citrus Lovers!

 No mixer required for this recipe.
 Instead, you’ll need two mixing bowls and a whisk.
 You’ll also want to grab a 9″ round cake pan!
 We love buying precut parchment rounds for cakes, it makes removing the cakes SO easy!

-This cake comes together easily and is SO impressive.
+This cake comes together easily and is so impressive.
 Here’s how to make it at home:

 - Let the cake cool, then invert onto a wire rack.
 Before serving, dust the cake with powdered sugar, then slice and enjoy!